clifforj/diorama-base/README.md

 Diorama-Base
 ============

-A CSS base for building 3D dioramas
+A CSS base for building 3D dioramas.
+This only works for Chrome and Safari at the moment. (had some issues getting it to work with Firefox :( )

 [There's an example minecraft one here](https://clifforj.github.io/diorama/)